 Children need to become aware of their emotions.

-Fostering children's intellectual skills are very important for a successful life, but children need to learn how to become aware of their emotions and regulate them to have successful relationships in life.
-Ultimately, how children get along with other children will determine how they succeed in life.
+Fostering children's intellectual skills is very important for a successful life, but children need to learn how to become aware of their emotions and regulate them to have successful relationships.
+Ultimately, how children get along with other children will determine their success.

-The way in which children manage socially is dependent upon the interrelationship between both parents and their children.
-Developing friendships is a big part of family and community life and plays an integral role in a child's development.
+How children manage socially depends on the interrelationship between parents and their children.
+A parent-child relationship can impact a child's ability to perceive their emotions.
+In addition, developing friendships is a big part of family and community life and is integral to a child's development.

-In general, children feel most comfortable in their home environment and will naturally act out at home.
-I might add that adults sometimes do the same thing.
+Generally, children feel most comfortable in their home environment and naturally act out at home when their emotions are triggered.
+Adults often feel that same comfort.
 We behave in ways with our family that most of us would never share with friends or colleagues.
-This can really be a challenge if children observe adult behaviours that are socially unacceptable.
-The best occasion to teach children who are acting out or having a meltdown is in their home where their family who loves them unconditionally can provide support and guidance.
+Children learn through observing others, which can be a challenge if children observe socially unacceptable adult behaviours.
+When a child acts out or experiences a meltdown, they need help understanding and managing their emotions.
+Being at home with their family, who loves them unconditionally, can provide support and guidance.

-Their home is the perfect venue to teach them how to assess and regulate their feelings in their early years.
-You are developing your child’s emotional intelligence when you can assist them in understanding their feelings, such as anger, confusion and frustration.
-Allowing your children to experience their emotions and work through why they feel that way is essential.
+A comfortable environment like home is the perfect venue to teach children how to assess and regulate their feelings in their early years.
+You develop their emotional intelligence when you help your children understand feelings like anger, confusion, and frustration.
+It is paramount to allow them to experience their emotions and understand why they feel that way.

 “A child with a high emotional IQ is better able to cope with his feelings, can bring himself down from emotional high-wire acts, understands and relates well with others, and can form strong friendships more easily than a child with a lower emotional IQ”.